lisp-docs/lisp-docs.github.io/blog/2023-11-12-mission-again.md

 We will hopefully soon come up with a tutorials website and more!

-We aim to make this website as comprehensive as websites for other languages using [Python](https://www.python.org/) as an example...
+We aim to make this website as comprehensive as websites for other languages.

 Adding some sample code below...